 - Nonselective Collective – Nonselective Collective controls are frequently used in residential elevator applications.
 This type of operation is task-oriented, in that the elevator will sequentially respond to a call.
 This means that when you are at floor 2 and push the button, the elevator will come to you, when you enter the car and press floor 1, the car will travel to floor 1.
 The elevator will respond in the order the call was received, so if you were to press the buttons for floors 1,6,2,5, and 4 it will go to the floors in that order.

 - Single Automatic – Single automatic operation indicates that there is no collective function to the control system.
 It is a task-oriented system that has a momentary push button contact.
 You will push the button once, the elevator will go to the floor requested, and then wait for its next command.
-This type of control is most frequently used for material lift applications.
+This type of control is most frequently used for vertical reciprocating conveyor applications.

 As you begin to determine the most appropriate control system for your lift or elevator, contact a local home elevator company.
 They will make sure that you understand the options available and how the controls to your elevator will work.